What is Hund’s Rule[1-4]

-When the electrons fill them, each orbital is initially filled with one electron.
+Each orbital is initially filled with one electron when the electrons fill them.
 All the unpaired electrons have the same spin.
 Then, a second electron with an opposite spin completes the occupancy.

 For example, the electron configuration for a carbon atom is 1s22s22p2.
-According to this configuration, there will be two electrons in each of the 1s and 2s sublevels, and 2 electrons in the 2p sublevel.
-The 1s and 2s sublevels are completely filled, and the 2p sublevel is partially filled.
-According to Hund’s rule, these two electrons will occupy separate orbitals and have the same spin.
+According to this configuration, there will be two electrons in each of the 1s and 2s sublevels and 2 electrons in the 2p sublevel.
+The 1s and 2s sublevels are filled completely, and the 2p sublevel is filled partially.
+According to Hund’s rule, these two electrons will occupy separate orbitals with the same spin.
 If they are found in the same orbital, then it will result in a violation of Hund’s rule.

 Hund’s Rule and Pauli Exclusion Principle

 Pauli exclusion principle states that no two electrons can have the same set of four quantum numbers in a single atom.
 These quantum numbers are designated by n, l, ml, and ms. Since orbital consists of two electrons, they will only differ in their spin quantum number ms. One electron will have an up spin (ms = +1/2), and the other electron will have a down spin (ms = -1/2).
 In other words, every electron has a unique (single) state.

 Applications of Hund’s Rule